vasanthakumaaran/NFC_JWT_project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 If you want to see an Angular app using NFCs look at this video [example](https://twitter.com/manekinekko/status/1424697070015991808) and visit [this repo](https://github.com/manekinekko/puzzle-duo-nfc) by the awesome [Wassim](https://twitter.com/manekinekko).
 Thanks to him I was introduced to the Web NFC API.
+And Thanks to (https://github.com/kryptocodes)

 ### WTF is NFC?